yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/emps-hierarchy.md

 ## List the employees top-down with their immediate managers in breadth first order

-This simplest formulation of the query to list the employees with their immediate managers uses a `WITH` clause that has a recursive substatement like this:
+This simplest formulation of the query to list the employees with their immediate managers uses a `WITH` clause that has a recursive CTE like this:

 ##### `cr-view-top-down-simple.sql`